MEAN HIGH WATER

 NWS Coastal Flood Event Database

 This is a database maintained by the National Weather Service Charleston that tracks coastal flooding in Charleston and Savannah.
-It is referenced often throughout this site, particularly when discussing the number of coastal floods that have occured in Charleston Harbor.
+It is referenced often throughout this site, particularly when discussing the number of coastal floods that have occurred in Charleston Harbor.

 Tidal Benchmark Station - Charleston, Cooper River Entrance, SC - Station ID: 8665530